QR vs NFC for Connected Packaging

 What GS1 Digital Link Does

-GS1 Digital Link is a standard that encodes product identification (like a GTIN/UPC number) into a web URL.
-This means a single QR code can serve double duty: it works as a scannable barcode at point-of-sale AND as a consumer-facing link to digital experiences.
-One code, two purposes.
+GS1 Digital Link is a standard that encodes product identification — including a GTIN or UPC number — into a structured web URL.
+A single QR code carrying a GS1 Digital Link URL works as a scannable barcode at retail point-of-sale and as a consumer-facing link to digital experiences simultaneously.
+One code, two purposes — no duplicate identifiers, no conflicting packaging real estate requirements.

 Why It Matters for This Decision